Caleb9/asuswrt-merlin-nordvpn-wg-updater/README.md

 For simplicity, setting up the script requires that you already have a WireGuard NordVPN client set up on the router.

+The installation script requires a minimum Asuswrt-Merlin version 388.

 ## Tested On

 RT-AX86U Pro with Asuswrt-Merlin version 3004.388.6_2